Abu Qasim (militant)

-Abu Qasim also known as Abdul Rahman (died on 29 October 2015) was a Lashkar-e-Taiba commander and Pakistani national, who was the mastermind behind the 2015 Udhampur terrorist attack.
+Abu Qasim, also known as Abdul Rahman (died on 29 October 2015) was a Lashkar-e-Taiba commander and Pakistani national, who was the mastermind behind the 2015 Udhampur terrorist attack.
 He was killed on 29 October 2015 in the Kulgam area of Kashmir, in a joint operation by Jammu and Kashmir Police and the Indian Army.
 He had been active in the Kashmir Valley since 2009 and carried a cash reward of INR 20 lakh on his head.

 Qasim was a resident of Multan, Pakistan.
-He was head of the Lashkar-e-Toiba's operations in Kashmir, its seniormost commander and top strategist, and the main recruiter, as reported by Indian Express.
+He was head of the Lashkar-e-Taiba's operations in Kashmir, its senior most Commander and top strategist, and the main recruiter, as reported by Indian Express.